 My Practicing:

-- separate the Logic and View in different layers
+- Separate the Logic and View in different layers, a core principle for maintainable frontend architecture in Next.js.

 - JSX / Component should be purely use Functional way